This article has links to products and services we recommend, which we may make a commission from.

 Best Fish and Seafood in The Balkans

-Fish from the rivers and lakes throughout the Balkans features heavily in the local cuisine.
+Fish from rivers and lakes throughout the Balkans features heavily in the local cuisine.

-Freshwater fish is particularly popular and found on many local menus.
+Freshwater fish is one of the popular Balkan foods found on many local menus.
 Trout is one of the most common fish we had in the different Balkan countries we visited.

 Fresh trout from Lake Ohrid, shared by both Albania and Macedonia is a popular Balkan food and one we enjoyed.

 In Montenegro, we discovered and savored Carp, a native freshwater fish from Lake Skadar, southern Europe’s largest lake.